 Art is given a high profile within the school.
-We have tailored our art curriculum to ensure a wide and progressive range of experiences for the children that equips them well for their experiences when they move forward to secondary school.
-Children are often involved in special projects to enrich the planned programme of art.
+We have tailored our art curriculum to ensure a wide and progressive range of experiences for the children that equips them well for when they move forward to secondary school and beyond.
+Our children are often involved in special art projects to further enrich their range of experiences and opportunities in art.
 Children’s art is valued and prominently displayed around the school.

-Our reviewed art curriculum gives careful consideration to key skills in art; from mixing colours and early experimentation with paint in the early years through to learning about specific techniques such as watercolours and acrylics in upper key stage two.
-Progression with drawing, printing, textiles, clay, sculpture and mixed media is given high profile within the curriculum, offering opportunities for all children to excel.
+Our art curriculum gives careful consideration to the development of the key skills in art; For example, experiences with paint begin with mixing and experimenting with colour in the early years through to learning about specific techniques, such as watercolours and acrylics, in upper key stage two.
+Progression with drawing, printing, textiles, clay, sculpture and mixed media is also given high profile within the curriculum, offering opportunities for all children to excel.